How To Judge Impromptu

 Filling Out the Ballot

-Performers are ranked on a scale, generally from one to six, with the best performance receiving the one ranking.
-The judge will also assign speaker points, typically in a range from 90 and 100, with 100 being outstanding.
+Performers are ranked compared to the other students in their room with the best performance receiving the one ranking.
+The judge may also assign speaker points, typically in a range from 90 and 100, with 100 being outstanding.

 The judge writes on the ballot how the speaker can improve (e.g., eye contact, clarity, emotion, etc.) and what the student did well.
 This is an educational activity and all feedback is welcome.
 Please make sure the feedback is constructive and not merely critical.